codess-aus/OREDEV-Building-Trustworthy-AI/docs/chapters/chapter-31.md

 ## Overview

-Hope you have enjoyed this website, if you need more resources - raise an issue and I'll add more in.
+Hope you have enjoyed this website, if you need more resources - [Raise an issue](https://github.com/codess-aus/OREDEV-Building-Trustworthy-AI/issues) and I'll add more in.

 ## Next Steps